-Life is an opposition, however it is anything but a race against any other person.
-Or maybe, the genuine excursion is just against yourself and undiscovered potential.
+Life is opposition, however, it is anything but a race against any other person.
+Or maybe, the genuine excursion is just against yourself and your undiscovered potential.
 This is the thing that Jay Z implies when he raps, "I look in the mirror, my solitary rival."
 There's likewise the popular proverb".
-On the off chance that you judge a fish by its capacity to climb a tree, it will carry on with as long as its can remember accepting that it is moronic."
+On the off chance that you judge a fish by its capacity to climb a tree, it will carry on with as long as it can remember accepting that it is moronic."

 Likewise, Kanye West says, "It's not about the opposition.
 It's tied in with rivaling yourself.
 That is the reason when I play computer games, I like playing hustling games as opposed to battling games.
 Battling matches are dominated by thrashing another person.
 Dashing involves making sense of your procedure and driving as quick as could reasonably be expected — and that is the means by which my life has been for the current year."